samin91/Biometric-Systems/README.md

-# Biometric-Systems
-Unimodal Biometric Recognition Systems based on a Convolutional Neural Network
+# Unimodal Biometric Recognition Systems based on a Convolutional Neural Network